-In addition to the selling stockholders, in connection with this offering, other stockholders subject to lock-up agreements entered into in connection with our initial public offering were given the opportunity to have a portion of the shares subject to such lock-ups released from the transfer restrictions contained in such agreements, and stockholders holding 29,443 shares of our Class A common stock agreed to the terms of the release.
-Any such stockholder who requested up to 5% of their existing holdings to be released from the lock-ups was required to enter a new lock-up agreement with respect to such stockholder's remaining shares, which expire 180 days from the date of this prospectus, and as a result 120,311 shares became subject to these new lock-up agreements.
-Any such stockholder who requested greater than 5%, and up to 20.8%, of their existing holdings to be released from the lock-ups was required to enter a new lock-up agreement with respect to such stockholder's remaining shares, which expire 160 days from the date of their existing holdings to be released from the lock-ups was required to enter a new lock-up agreement with respect to such stockholder's remaining shares, which expire 365 days from the date of this prospectus, and as a result 153,046 shares became subject to these new lock-up agreements.
+In addition to the selling stockholders, in connection with this offering, other stockholders subject to lock-up agreements entered into in connection with our initial public offering were given the opportunity to have a portion of the shares subject to such lock-ups released from the transfer restrictions contained in such agreements.
+Any such stockholder who requested up to 5% of their existing holdings to be released from the lock-ups was required to enter a new lock-up agreement with respect to such stockholder's remaining shares, which expire 180 days from the date of this prospectus, and as a result shares became subject to these new lock-up agreements.
+Any such stockholder who requested greater than 5%, and up to 19.7%, of their existing holdings to be released from the lock-ups was required to enter a new lock-up agreement with respect to such stockholder's remaining shares, which expire 365 days from the date of this prospectus, and as a result shares became subject to these new lock-up agreements.
+If all of the stockholders who are eligible to release shares of Class A common stock release the maximum number of shares available and enter a new lock-up agreement with respect to such stockholder's remaining shares, which expire 365 days from the date of this prospectus, approximately 1.03 million shares of Class A common stock (of which approximately 257,000 were vested as of December 31, 2020) will be released from the transfer restrictions on the business day following the pricing of this offering.

-As a result of the restriction releases discussed above, 33,181,615 shares will continue to be subject to lock-up agreements entered into with the underwriters of our initial public offering, which agreements expire on June 2, 2021, unless earlier released by the underwriters at their discretion.
+As a result of the restriction releases discussed above, shares will continue to be subject to lock-up agreements entered into with the underwriters of our initial public offering, which agreements expire on June 2, 2021, unless earlier released by the underwriters at their discretion.